 Personally, I had my own ideas, and they were just as valid as anyone else’s, meaning pure malarkey.

-Predictably I found him in the sit-down restaurant in Italy a few empty dishes around him at this which I am sure he had instructed the staff not to take away.
-He was a great tipper and so for him to monopolize a table while annoying was made up for with cold hard cash, he was also my oldest friend.
+Predictably I found him in the sit-down restaurant in Italy, a few empty dishes around him which I am sure he had instructed the staff not to take away.
+He was a great tipper and so for him to monopolize a table, while annoying, was made up for with cold hard cash.
+He was also my oldest friend.

 “How is business?”

 He responded with a so-so hand gesture without looking up.
 Daniel’s business was information.
-He was the unknown research man for a variety of publications, blogs and even some business interests, people that wanted to know what was happening at the House of Mouse that were not in the press releases.
-Daniel knew more people that worked behind the scenes at Disney than anyone else, he gathered information and dispersed it to numerous contacts around the world.
-Not that Daniel needed to work, he was a trust fund baby and if he stayed healthy and living with his aunt and uncle he was set for life.
+He was the unknown research man for a variety of publications, blogs and even some business interests; people that wanted to know what was happening at the House of Mouse that was not in the press releases.
+Daniel knew more people that worked behind the scenes at Disney than anyone else, and he gathered information and dispersed it to numerous contacts around the world.
+Not that Daniel needed to work; he was a trust fund baby and if he stayed healthy and living with his aunt and uncle he was set for life.

 “How are the Ganders?”

-Daniel answered.
-“Good enough, they took up yoga, they have some young chippy come to the house everyday and help them get into downward dog.
+Daniel answered, “Good enough.
+They took up yoga, and they have some young chippy come to the house everyday and help them get into downward dog.
 Aunty says it helps fight her arthritis, I think Unc goes along with it just so he can see this hot blonde in his house every day.”